govuk-react/govuk-react/README.md

 1. We want to be free to write different DOM structure and/or CSS that is more in keeping with a React and bem-ish architecture. (e.g. in React you often don't need to specify IDs for field inputs, and can wrap inputs with labels so that they are automatically associated.
 We want to leave the decision of whether to use input IDs to the parent project.
 GDS styles don't wrap inputs with labels and require IDs and for attributes).
 2. We want a parent project to not have to worry about a specific build system (e.g. for handling `import styles.css`, particularly if you want universal support) or including certain CSS files.
 We want a simple `npm install govuk-react` to be enough to get govuk styled components on to your page, irrespective of your build system.

+## About the GDS font

+Unfortuantely the GDS transport font has a relatively restrictive license [described on the gov.uk blog](https://designnotes.blog.gov.uk/2015/03/11/can-i-use-the-gov-uk-fonts/).
+We are investigating rendering an elegant alternative before falling back to Arial on [issue 272](https://github.com/penx/govuk-react/issues/272).

 ## Related sites and projects

 ### GOV.UK